boecker-lab/docs.sirius.github.io/docs/_pages/quick-start.md

 ### Working in single mode

-SIRIUS’s “Single mode” corresponds to analyzing a single compound with one or more mass spectra.
+SIRIUS’s "Single mode" corresponds to analyzing a single compound with one or more mass spectra.

 1. Move the three files , and from the demo data via Drag and Drop into